distantmagic/paddler/README.md

 ### Aggregated Health Status

-Paddler balancer endpoint aggregates the `/health` endpoints of `llama.cpp` and reports the total number of available and processing slots.
+Paddler balancer endpoint aggregates the slots of all `llama.cpp` instances and reports the total number of available and processing slots.

+Aggregated health status is available at the `/api/v1/agents` endpoint of the management server.

 ![Aggregated Health Status](https://github.com/distantmagic/paddler/assets/1286785/01f2fb39-ccc5-4bfa-896f-919b66318b2c)